zzz0906/LeetCode/2021_April/Readme.md

 I solved this problem a few days ago.
 It's memrory-based search IF we have gone to this place, just return.

+## Deepest Leaves Sum

+Given the root of a binary tree, return the sum of values of its deepest leaves.

+just record the maxium depth and sum; when new bigger depth happens, restart sum and record the new maximum depth.

+Yes AC.
+Easy today.